-The Academy established, in the previous year, a reserves policy that requires a minimum level of restricted revenue reserves, before deduction of the pension deficit, of 1% of restricted revenue expenditure plus 1/7th of the value of the LGPS pension deficit.
-As at 31 August 2018, this equates to a minimum balance of £35k (£14k plus £21k in respect of the pension deficit).
-As at 31 August 2018, the restricted revenue reserves excluding pension deficit totalled £128k (2017 - £38k).
+In 2016/17 the Academy established a reserves policy that requires a minimum level of restricted revenue reserves, before deduction of the pension deficit, of 1% of restricted revenue expenditure plus 1/7th of the value of the LGPS pension deficit.
+In view of the fact that the £10,000 per place funding from the ESFA has remained the same since the Academy opened in 2013, despite significant inflationary pressure on costs and particularly staff costs, the Governors have decided to increase the percentage of restricted revenue expenditure that should be maintained within restricted revenue reserves from 1% to 3%.
+As at 31 August 2019, this equates to a minimum balance of £87k (2018 - £35k) (£45k plus £42k in respect of the pension deficit).
+As at 31 August 2019, the restricted revenue reserves excluding pension deficit totalled £185k (2018 - £128k).
+The revised reserves policy will help to mitigate future funding uncertainty and unfunded future cost increases.